chris-bateman/Which-IaC/README.md

-# WhichIaC
+# Which IaC

-A transparent, static Next.js 14+ site that helps users choose between IaC tools (AWS CDK, Pulumi, Terraform, and formae) using auditable data and rules.
+A transparent, static Next.js 16+ site that helps users choose between infrastructure and automation tools using auditable data and rules.

 ## Features
 - Static export ready for GitHub Pages
 - Data-driven questionnaire and comparison views
-- Transparent scoring engine with hard exclusions and weighted rules
+- Transparent decision engine with hard exclusions and weighted rules
 - Per-tool fact pages with official references
 - Minimal, accessible UI